@View(

 private Collection<Customer> customers;

-If the view Simple of Customer is like this:
+('Edit'), then the view Simple of Customer will be

 On clicking in a detail the following dialog will be shown: